Supreeth26/samsung_riscv/README.md

 - rd	(11-7bits) -> 	Destination register (to store return address)
 - opcode	(6-0bits) -> 	Operation code (e.g., 1101111 for JAL)

-### Now let us analyse the instruction of riscv -objdump of application code:
+### Now let us analyse the instructions of riscv -objdump application code:

-1. lui a0,0x21
+## 1. lui a0,0x21

 - The instruction LUI a0, 0x21 is a U-type instruction in RISC-V.
 - Type: U-type (Load Upper Immediate)